dbt-labs/dbt-audit-helper/README.md

 */
 ```

-* `model_name`: The model you're testing.
+* `a_relation` and `b_relation`: The [relations](https://docs.getdbt.com/reference#relation)
+  you want to compare.
+In the example above, two different approaches to writing relations
+  (using `ref` and using `api.Relation.create) are demonstrated.
+Any two relations that
+  have the same columns can be used.
+* `exclude_columns` (optional): Any columns you wish to exclude from the
+  validation.
-* `primary_key`: The primary key of that model.
+* `primary_key`: The primary key of the model.
+Used to sort unmatched
-* `prod_schema`: The schema that dbt writes to in production.
-This is what you'll test your code changes
-against, such as during a PR run of the dbt test suite.
-* `exclude_columns`: A list of columns that you will not expect to match.
+  results for row-by-row validation.

 If you want to create test results that include columns for attributes from the model itself
 for easier inspection, that can be written into the test: